 Another place to put your links is within the video description.
 When you type something YouTube recognizes as a URL, it automatically becomes a clickable link.
-There really are no practical limits to length or content of such links, but there are two issues to contend with:
+There really are no practical limits to the length or content of such links, but there are two issues to contend with:

 No Anchor Text

-YouTube links in description are just text, and although they’re clickable, they can’t be set behind anchor text.
+YouTube links in the description are just text, and although they’re clickable, they can’t be set behind anchor text.
 That means you can’t hide anything you don’t want the user to see, such as an ugly URL or long tracking codes.

 Hidden Below Your Video